Helix Midnight Mattress Overview

 Helix Sleep, like most other online brands, offers very generous customer policies.

-- Free Shipping – Helix beds ship for free in a medium size box.
+- Free Shipping – Helix beds ship for free in a medium-sized box.
 The mattress will be delivered directly to your door within 1-4 weeks after purchasing.
-After you see the box has arrived, simply move it to your bedroom, rip open the cardboard, cut the plastic and unroll the bed out onto your frame, floor or foundation.
-From there you’ll want to give the mattress about 24-48 hours to fully expand.
+After you see the box has arrived, simply move it to your bedroom, rip open the cardboard, cut the plastic, and unroll the bed out onto your frame, floor or foundation.
+From there, you’ll want to give the mattress about 24-48 hours to fully expand.
 The entire unboxing process is fairly straightforward and shouldn’t take more than 10-15 minutes.

-The Helix mattress is priced very affordably.
-MSRPs range from around $600 for a twin to $1,400 for a king size.
+The Helix mattress is very affordable.
+MSRPs range from around $700 for a twin to $1,400 for a king size.

 The Helix Midnight mattress has a comfortable, neutral-foam feel.
 The bed is soft and pressure relieving, yet it also provides a good level of support.